West London Extension Specialists

 Hounslow, Heston & Isleworth

 Mixed housing stock from Victorian to 1960s.
 Hounslow council processes permitted development applications quickly.
-Larger rear extensions and double-storey extensions are common, especially on the bigger 1930s semis with deep gardens.
+Larger rear extensions and double-storeys are common, especially on the bigger 1930s semis with deep gardens.

 TW9 · TW10 · TW11